ug3p141/ug3p141.github.io/_posts/2023-03-30-Assessing-The-Impact-Of-LLMs.md

 - **Late 1980s to mid 1990s**: The foundations of neural networks and basic language models are developed.

-- **2001**: Yoshua Bengio, Réjean Ducharme, Pascal Vincent, and Christian Janvin published a paper on a neural probabilistic language model, a significant early work in using neural networks for language processing.
+- **2001**: Yoshua Bengio, Réjean Ducharme, Pascal Vincent, and Christian Janvin publish a paper on a neural probabilistic language model, a significant early work in using neural networks for language processing.

-- **2003**: Bengio and his team continued to improve upon their initial models, which helped spark broader interest in the field.
+- **2003**: Bengio and his team continu to improve upon their initial models, which helped spark broader interest in the field.

-- **2013**: Word2Vec, developed by Tomas Mikolov and his team at Google, made a significant impact by effectively converting words into vectors, which could then be processed by neural networks in a meaningful way.
+- **2013**: Word2Vec, developed by Tomas Mikolov and his team at Google, makes a significant impact by effectively converting words into vectors, which can then be processed by neural networks in a meaningful way.

-- **2014**: Sequence to Sequence Learning was introduced by Ilya Sutskever, Oriol Vinyals, and Quoc Le.
+- **2014**: Sequence to Sequence Learning is introduced by Ilya Sutskever, Oriol Vinyals, and Quoc Le.
 This was a major advancement, as it led to the development of models that could generate more coherent and meaningful sequences of text.

-- **2015**: Attention Mechanism was introduced, making it possible for models to learn to focus on different parts of the input sequence when generating output.
-This improved the ability of models to handle long sequences of text.
+- **2015**: Attention Mechanism is introduced, making it possible for models to learn to focus on different parts of the input sequence when generating output.
+This improves the ability of models to handle long sequences of text.

-- **2018**: Transformer architecture was introduced in the paper "Attention is All You Need" by Vaswani et al. It was a key development because it enabled much more effective training of large language models.
+- **2018**: The Transformer architecture is introduced in the paper "Attention is All You Need" by Vaswani et al. It was a key development because it enabled much more effective training of large language models.

-- **2018**: BERT (Bidirectional Encoder Representations from Transformers) was developed by Google.
+- **2018**: BERT (Bidirectional Encoder Representations from Transformers) is developed by Google.
 BERT was significant because it was trained to predict missing words in a sentence, rather than just predicting the next word in a sequence.

-- **2019**: GPT-2, developed by OpenAI, made a significant leap in the size of models and their ability to generate surprisingly human-like text.
-GPT-2 was also notable because of the decision by OpenAI to initially not release the full model due to concerns about potential misuse.
+- **2019**: GPT-2, developed by OpenAI, makes a significant leap in the size of models and their ability to generate surprisingly human-like text.
+GPT-2 is also notable because of the decision by OpenAI to initially not release the full model due to concerns about potential misuse.

-- **2020**: GPT-3 was released by OpenAI.
-With 175 billion parameters, GPT-3 was an order of magnitude larger than any previous model, and its capabilities reflected that size increase.
+- **2020**: GPT-3 is released by OpenAI.
+With 175 billion parameters, GPT-3 is an order of magnitude larger than any previous model, and its capabilities reflects that size increase.

-- **2021**: Large language models started to see wide deployment in commercial applications, such as customer service, content generation, tutoring, and more.
+- **2021**: Large language models start to see wide deployment in commercial applications, such as customer service, content generation, tutoring, and more.

-- **early 2022**: GPT-3.5 was released by OpenAI.
-These models were described as more capable than previous versions and were trained on data up to June 2021.
+- **early 2022**: GPT-3.5 is released by OpenAI.
+These models are more capable than previous versions and were trained on data up to June 2021.

-- **late 2022**: ChatGPT was released by OpenAI, a model fine-tuned to target conversational usage by a process called reinforcement learning from human feedback (RLHF).
+- **late 2022**: ChatGPT is released by OpenAI, a model fine-tuned to target conversational usage by a process called reinforcement learning from human feedback (RLHF).

-- **early 2023**: a plethora of both commercial models and open source versions of LLMs come forth to counter the dominance of ChatGPT
+- **early 2023**: a plethora of both commercial models and open source versions of LLMs come forth and try to counter the dominance of ChatGPT

 ## Structure of LLMs and Econnomic and Scientific Environment
 Large language models (LLMs) like GPT-4 and its successors are based on a type of artificial neural network known as a Transformer, which was introduced in a paper by Vaswani et al. in 2017 titled "Attention is All You Need".
 These models are designed to understand the context of a piece of text and generate text that aligns with that context.